Over and over, before we even set foot on this trip, I wondered, “Should I even go to Bali?” Bali’s just not me.

-We pro-conned it dozens of times.
-We wondered if Bali was going to be worth it.
-We knew Bali wasn’t even our element.
+We weighed the pros and cons repeatedly, questioning if Bali would truly be worthwhile, knowing it wasn’t our ideal environment.
 It was tropical beaches but we’re mountain people at heart.
 But we were still surfers and we were still bloggers and we were still a family that seeked new experiences–that seeked adventure.

 So the supporting facts on the pros side of our I Should Go To Bali list were:

 - If we wanted to see Bali we needed to do it now, because with what we’ve learned about ourselves, we know our hearts may never guide us back to Bali.

 - If we wanted 1 more chance to travel as a family, the 7 Robledos, we needed to go to Bali.

 - If we wanted to surf one of the best left-hand point breaks in the world, we needed to go to Bali.

 - It would go against everything we preach if we don’t go.
 Bali is a risk.
 And risk is good.
 We have the money to get through Bali but when we get home we’d be at $0.
 We’d be completely starting over and in some ways that was also a pro to us.
 A very scary pro.

 None of us wanted to go back to San Diego and the lifestyle and routine we had there.
 What we had in San Diego let us live our dreams this long but I think I can speak for my whole family when I say we were done with it.